Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

    Nuitka, that had grown to address various requirements discovered over time.

--  Major cleanup of Jinja2 template organisation
+-  Major cleanup of Jinja2 template organisation.

    Renamed all C templates from ``.j2`` to ``.c.j2`` for clarity, this was not done fully consistent before.
 Also move all C templates to